 NYU’s Center for Global Affairs Professor Dr. David Donat Cattin (Co-Chair of the Working Group on Justice at the ICMGLT)stated that, as UN sources have been reporting, more than 10 million persons were forced to leave their homes in Sudan and are internally displaced persons or refugees, hence making Sudan the largest humanitarian disaster in the world today.
 The prevailing situation in Sudan stems from the essential support that the RSF has been receiving from the UAE, as also revealed by the New York Times in a pivotal investigative story published on September 21 [www.nytimes.com/2024/09/21/world/africa/uae-sudan-civil-war.html?unlocked_article_code=1.MU4.jWbU.Ch6O6NGa7P3T&smid=url-share].
 It is no surprise to observe that the UAE is also systematically violating the most fundamental human rights of its citizens domestically.
 Dr. Donat Cattin qualified both situations in Sudan and within the UAE as “internationally wrongful acts” regarding which all States are entitled to undertake proportionate countermeasures under International Law.

 Georgetown and Yale Law Professor Justyna P. Gudzowska addressed the Panel on behalf of The Sentry, highlighting that it is important ‘to follow the money’ of those who commit mass-atrocities, and to work towards effective, targeted sanctions.
 In respect of Sudan, she highlighted ongoing foreign interferences by Egypt, Iran, and Russia in support of the SAF, as well as the UAE sponsorship of the RSF, which is smuggling gold and other natural resources of Sudan via Dubai.
-Prof. Gudzowska stressed that the leader of the RSF is already under UN Security Council sanctions, and States must be much more effective in implementing them.
+Prof. Gudzowska stressed that some commanders of the RSF are already under UN Security Council sanctions, and States must be much more effective in implementing them.
 States and other actors must shed light on the professional enablers of mass atrocity crimes and gross human rights abuses, and take consequential action.

 Barrister Rodney Dixon, KC, who litigated many high-profile cases before international courts and tribunals, described the jurisdictional avenues available to legal practitioners in assisting clients, especially victims of gross human rights abuses.
 In particular, he focused on the exercise of universal jurisdiction within States and the jurisdiction of the ICC, which exists today in Sudan, as essential tools to affirm the principle of Individual Criminal Responsibility.
 He underscored the strategic use of targeted sanctions by States as a deterrent against individuals abusing their power.
 Ultimately, the interconnected situations relating to the UAE and Sudan are stressing the need to bring about criminal prosecutions of the “enablers” of mass atrocity crimes, as their role as co-perpetrators should be explicitly prioritized by Prosecutorial authorities due to the gravity and causation of mass victimization.